How to get the best make-up for your photo shoot – professional and corporate headshots

-Tips on getting the right makeup for your photoshoot
+Tips on getting the best makeup for your photo shoot

 A professional headshot can do wonders for your business and while you’ve done your research and gone to the effort of finding a fantastic photographer to bring out the very best in you, you want to ensure you are looking at your best too!

 First things first, when it comes to headshots you want to look like you… but on a really good day!
 When I am working with corporate individuals the last thing I want to do is create a makeup that makes them look nothing like they normally do, instead I seek to enhance their best features to make them look the very best version of themselves.